An old Hanuman temple of Chennai City

 Temples in George Town

-For me visits to George Town are for other reasons.
-If you look for temples in this area in Google map, not many temples are listed despite a huge number of temples being there.
+For me, visits to George Town are for other reasons.
+If you look for temples in this area on Google Maps, not many temples are listed despite a huge number of temples being there.
 There are few temples built exclusively for Sri Hanuman in these areas which are older by at least two hundred years.
 Roads are also named in the name of these temples.

 Visit to the “Town”

-I went early in the morning on an exploration to the Town.
-On arrival I enquired the way from a man in “China bazzar” who was playing “adu-puli” all alone.
-When I asked him the way to “Sanjeevirayan Koil Street”, he immediately replied that there is no “Sanjeevirayan Koil street”, but there is “Hanumatharayan Koil Street”, without taking the eyes off the game.
+I went early in the morning on an exploration of the Town.
+On arrival, I enquired the way from a man in ‘China bazzar’ who was playing ‘adu-puli’ all alone.
+When I asked him the way to ‘Sanjeevirayan Koil Street’, he immediately replied that there was no ‘Sanjeevirayan Koil Street’, but there was ‘Hanumatharayan Koil Street’, without taking his eyes off the game.
 He asked me to take Govindappa Naicken Street and enquire at the intersection of Thatha Muthiappan Street.

-In pursuit of the Hanuman temple I started walking in Govindappa Naicken Street and ended up coming across three old Sri Hanuman temples which are more than two hundred years old.
+In pursuit of the Hanuman temple, I started walking on Govindappa Naicken Street and ended up coming across three old Sri Hanuman temples which are more than two hundred years old.

 Hanuman Temple of Thatha Muthiappan Street

 This street connects Broadway now renamed as Prakasam Salai and Mint Street.
-The temple for Sri Hanuman is located in this road nearer to Minerva Cinema and Kothwal Chavadi Police Station.
+The temple for Sri Hanuman is located on this road nearer to Minerva Cinema and Kothwal Chavadi Police Station.

 The entrance to the temple is from Thatha Muthiappan Street as well as from Hanumantharayan Koil Street.
 Earlier the entrance to the temple was from Hanumantharayan Koil Street only.
-Today we have three streets near this temple named as Hanumantharayan koil Street I, II, III.
+Today we have three streets near this temple named Hanumantharayan Koil Streets I, II, and III.

 The main temple is about ten feet east-west and fifteen feet south-north, housing the Garbhagraham of Sri Hanumantharayan facing south and sannidhis facing east for other deities.